How to Become a Surgeon

 Surgeons play a critical role in medicine.
 They lend their specialized expertise to various diagnostic, preventative, and restorative procedures.
 You’ll need a bachelor’s degree, medical degree, and surgical residency to become a surgeon.

 Skill-wise, you need dexterity, physical stamina, attention to detail, and problem-solving to succeed in this occupation.
-Learn more below about what surgeons do, what you need to know about becoming a surgeon, the steps you need to take.
+Learn more below about what surgeons do, what you need to know about becoming a surgeon, and the steps you need to take.

 What Are the Steps to Become a Surgeon?